bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

 4. Back on the forked repository page, you should see a yellow bar at the top with a button to "Compare and Pull Request".
 Click that button.

-   * After clicking that button, take some time to enter in a good description to help the owner of the project decide what it is we are trying to contribute.
+   * After clicking that button, enter a description to help the owner of the project understand what you want to contribute.

-   * We will see a list of commit messages and that our branch is "ahead" of the master branch.
+   * You will see a list of commit messages and that your branch is "ahead" of the master branch.

 5. Click "Create Pull Request".
 The owner of the project will get an email notification that some changes have been made and that a pull request is ready for their review.

-   * The owner can approve or reject the pull request and optionally add some additional comments for your review.
-While this is a simple edit we are making to the `readme.md` file, you can imagine a situation where your code would require some additional review.
+6. The owner can approve or reject the pull request and optionally add some additional comments for your review.

+While this was a simple edit to the `README.md` file, you can imagine a situation where your code would require some additional review and back-and-forth with the project owner.

 ## Review

-You have successfully created your own fork, cloned it to your local machine, made some changes and created a pull request to the owner's repository.
+You have successfully created your own fork, cloned it to your local machine, made some changes, and created a pull request to the owner's repository.
 This is a workflow that you will become familiar with as you get deeper into your experience as a software engineer.
 It may seem a little confusing at first, but now you can move forward with confidence knowing that you have forked and contributed to a repository yourself.

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.